x70b1/kwgt-sensu/README.md

 kwgt-sensu is a widget for your Android device that shows you the event counters.
 If no event exists, the number of clients is displayed.

 ## What is required?
 You need KWGT Kustom Widget Pro.
+It is a WYSIWYG Widget Maker.

-You can buy it at [Google Play]( https://play.google.com/store/apps/details?id=org.kustom.widget.pro).
-KWGT Kustom Widget is a WYSIWYG Widget Maker.
+You can buy KWGT Kustom at [Google Play](https://play.google.com/store/apps/details?id=org.kustom.widget.pro).

 ## How to build?
 A KWGT preset file is a zip file with an `.kwgt` extension.
 The `preset.json` file is the most important file.
 All settings are defined there.